amqp-node/amqplib/index.md

 implement only the necessary machinery of AMQP, in layers as best I can, without prejudice to any particular client API.

-## Channel API overview
+## Client APIs

+There are two client APIs included here, which are really two styles of the same API: one uses promises, and one callbacks.

-The client API included is channel-oriented.
-This represents the protocol fairly directly, as connections and channels (something like 'sessions').
-Most of the operations in the API are accessed by creating a channel and calling methods; exchanges and queues are only represented insofar as they are named (with strings) in these operations.
+The client APIs are oriented around `Channel` objects (which are something like sessions).
+They expose the protocol fairly directly as methods on an object.
+Exchanges and queues are only represented insofar as they are named (with strings) in arguments to these methods.

-Almost all operations are asynchronous RPCs; these methods on `Channel` return promises which can be composed in all the usual ways.
-Some operations (e.g., `#ack`) elicit no response from the server, and don't return a promise.
+Almost all operations are asynchronous RPCs; these methods on `Channel` either return promises, or accept callbacks.
+Some operations (e.g., `#ack`) elicit no response from the server, and don't return a promise or take a callback.

-In general I have made arguments that are mandatory in the protocol into method arguments in the API, and coalesced optional arguments, properties, and RabbitMQ extensions into a single `options` argument which can be omitted altogether.
+In general I have made arguments that are mandatory in the protocol into method arguments in the API, and coalesced optional arguments, properties, and RabbitMQ extensions into a single `options` argument which can often be omitted altogether.

-The [reference](doc/channel_api.html) has full details.
+The [reference](doc/channel_api.html) has full details of both APIs.

 ## Library overview